 🍴 Recipe Tips

-💭 FAQs
+💭 Recipe FAQs

 During the cooking process, the beer can inside of the chicken releases steam to help cook it from the inside, adding in a little moisture.
-The beer can also help to keep the chicken upright so that the fat drains away from the bird and gives a nice crispy skin.
+The beer can also help to keep the chicken upright so that the fat drains away from the bird and gives it a nice crispy skin.

 You want to avoid anything too hoppy or bitter.
 Choosing a middle road beer is a great choice because it gets the job done without overpowering the chicken.